-- Has unique process ID
+- ➤ Has unique process ID

 - Has communication channels to the other processes

 - Maintains a logical (Lamport) clock

-- Has state ∈ {wanted, held, released}
+- ➢ Is in a state ∈ {wanted, held, released}

-Requests are multicasted to group
+- □ Requests are multicasted to group

-(process ID and clock value) <id, value>
+- (process ID and clock value) <id, value>

-Lowest clock value gets access first
+- □ Lowest clock value gets access first

-Equal values?
+- Equal values?
 Check process ID!